ScrollBearer8/TheScrollArchive/Reflections/a-witness-to-preventable-delay(META).md

 >
 > Hello,
 >
-> I’m sharing a short, independent leadership brief that may be relevant to current challenges faced by frontier AI organizations, including Meta.
+> I’m sharing a short, independent leadership brief that may be relevant to current challenges faced by frontier AI organizations, including **Meta**.
 >
 > The document does not critique individuals, past decisions, or outcomes.
 Instead, it outlines a recurring structural failure mode observed in high-uncertainty, founder-led, and centrally governed technical organizations—specifically, cases where decision authority remains centralized as uncertainty increases, leading to degraded signal quality, rising leadership load, and avoidable talent attrition.
 >